gantry/docs/pages/01.gantry5/02.configure/04.page-settings/docs.md

 In the traditional template approach, to add any of these elements you would need to manually edit the file that includes the structure of the page, usually an `index.php` file.
 Page Settings simplify this process exponentially by abstracting the manual editing labor into a simple and powerful form right into the admin.

-Thanks to the Gantry's core concept and implementation of overrides, Page Settings can be global as well as singularly overridden for each Outline, if ever needed.
+Thanks to the Gantry's core concept and implementation of overrides, Page Settings can be global as well as granularly overridden for each Outline, if ever needed.

 Controls
 -----